Adiyogi Shiva bust: Description

 "This face is not a deity or temple, this is an iconic inspiration.
 In pursuit of the divine, you don't have to look up because it is not somewhere else.
 Each of the 112 possibilities is a method to experience the divine within you.
 You just have to pick one. [...]
 The idea is not to build one more monument but to use it as a galvanizing force towards self-transformation."

 — Sadhguru on the purpose of the statue.

 Adiyogi is located at the Isha Yoga Centre.
 Its height, 112 ft, symbolizes the 112 possibilities to attain to moksha (liberation) that are mentioned in yogic culture, and also the 112 chakras in the human system.
-A linga named Yogeshwar Linga was consecrated and placed in front of the statue.
+A linga named Yogeshwara Linga was consecrated and placed in front of the statue.
 The Indian Ministry of Tourism has included the statue in its official Incredible India tourism campaign.
 It is also the venue of a light and sound show about Shiva as a yogi, inaugurated by the President of India, Ram Nath Kovind.